teamuse powered by adagio teas

 Profile Gyokuro Shincha is a lovely first harvest of the year from the Shizouka foothills of Mount Fuji.
 The dry leaf aroma offers soft, cozy, nut-like umami and hints of sweetness.
 In the cup, it is complex and yet subtle.
 Whispers of sweet grass and clover, soft nuttiness and a breathy, semi-crisp floral finish delight the palate.
 Harmonious and well-balanced.

-Gyokuro and Sencha: A Guide for Tea Enthusiast
+Gyokuro vs Sencha: A Guide to Japanese Green Tea

 Kimberley K November 21, 2024